 SD 4.6 The team ensures the organisation's linen supply and soft furnishings are managed and maintained.
+Rating: A (>85% compliance with this criterion)

-- There was evidence that the management of laundry in the clinical areas was in line with best practice. - The organisation demonstrated that a linen policy was in place. - Linen was observed to be clean and in good condition. - The Laundry cleaned mop heads and curtains on site.
-There were limited documented operating procedures for staff members working in this area regarding appropriate washing machine cycles/temperatures for items that were required to be laundered. - The area where trolleys with soiled linen were stored awaiting collection was observed to be strewn with cigarette butts and needed to be cleaned.

-SD 4.7 The team works with the Governing Body and/or its Executive Management team to manage hand hygiene effectively and in accordance with the Strategy for the Control of Antimicrobial Resistance in Ireland guidelines.
+- There was evidence that the management of laundry in the clinical areas was in line with best practice. - The organisation demonstrated a linen policy. - Linen was observed to be clean and in good condition. - SD 4.7 The team works with the Governing Body and/or its Executive Management team to manage hand hygiene effectively and in accordance with the Strategy for the Control of Antimicrobial Resistance in Ireland guidelines.